AaruniVikas/datacleaningproject/README.md

                Coursera course Getting and Cleaning Data); characters "()" were replaced "" and characters "-" was replaced to "." via "gsub" function.

-           Step 3: Uses descriptive activity names to name the activities in the data set.
+           Step-3: Uses descriptive activity names to name the activities in the data set.
               This step is mainly to produce a one-column data frame called "joinlabel" containing descriptive activity names.

-           Step 4: Appropriately labels the data set with descriptive activity names.
+           Step-4: Appropriately labels the data set with descriptive activity names.
               The step is mainly to combine three joined data frames into one data frame called "cleandata".
 This is the first cleaned data frame toward to the final tidy data set.
               An (optional/temporary) output file is created called "combinedcleandata.txt" just in case for an emergency.

-           Step 5: Creates a second, independent tidy data set with the average of each variable for each activity and each subject.
+           Step-5: Creates a second, independent tidy data set with the average of each variable for each activity and each subject.

               + It is necessary to install and to load the package "reshape2" before to perform